City Organists of Sydney

-A paper delivered at Trinity College, University of Melbourne on Sydney 28 September 1997 as part of the OHTA 20th annual conference.
+A paper delivered at Trinity College, University of Melbourne on Sunday 28 September 1997 as part of the OHTA 20th annual conference.

 Following the success of W.T.
 Best's 12 opening recitals on the new Sydney Town Hall organ during August 1890, it was automatically assumed that a City Organist would be appointed; all of the cities of Great Britain and the colonies with municipal organs made such appointments.
 The Organ Committee, whose original functions had been to draw up the organ specification, supervise the calling of tenders and then recommend to the Council the preferred builder, now turned its attention to the new City Organist position.
 It advised that:

 The position should be occupied by no-one but a gentleman of proved ability and experience in the use of the largest class of organs, with a training such as the old country alone has hitherto been able to supply.

 To the disbelief of the Organ Committee, which felt that an annual salary of £600 to £800 would be needed to entice an organist of the right calibre, the Council advertised the position at only £300.
 When this failed, the amount was raised to £500, a substantial amount, only £100 below the Town Clerk's salary.
 The advertisement read:

 Town Hall, Sydney, New South Wales, 15th September, 1890.

 APPLICATIONS will be received at this Office until Saturday, 29th November, 1890, from Gentlemen competent to fill the position of Organist to the City of Sydney.
 The successful applicant will be required to give two Public Recitals of at least an hour and a half each, each week, and on other occasions when specially desired by the Mayor.
 Salary 500 pounds per annum.
 The appointment will be for a period of three years.